 When you are burning

 As burning can produce smoke, please be considerate of your neighbours and surrounding residents.

-Brush piles should have a minimum of 3 metres distance from any other combustible.
+Brush piles should have a minimum of 3 metres distance from any other combustible material.
 If brush piles are larger than 3 metres x 3 metres x 2 metres, please contact Fire Prevention to schedule a site inspection.